Richard Bacon (broadcaster): TV career since Blue Peter

 Bacon's television career survived the setback, and he has since presented such shows as The Big Breakfast, Top of the Pops, and reality TV shows Back To Reality and Castaway Exposed.

 In August 2005, the band The Magic Numbers walked out of Top of the Pops, after Bacon made a remark that was widely thought to be about the body shape of members of the band; during rehearsals he referred to the band as a "big, fat melting pot of talent".

-Since 2006, he has narrated and presented BBC Three's series Most Annoying People.
+Between 2006 and 2011, Bacon narrated the BBC Three series Most Annoying People.

 Bacon guest-hosted ITV's This Morning during 2005, Channel 5's The Wright Stuff on several occasions during 2007 and 2008, and BBC Two's Something for the Weekend from 2008 to 2009.
 He was the narrator for series 1 to 3 of Sky's police documentary Brit Cops.

 In late 2010, he presented Richard Bacon's Beer & Pizza Club on ITV4.
 A second series aired in late 2011.
 Just before the 2010 World Cup he hosted a show called World Cup's Most Shocking Moments, with Peter Crouch.

 Bacon presented editions of BBC Three's Young Voters' Question Time.
 He has made several TV cameo appearances as himself, including Hotel Babylon in 2007 (in which his character hires escort girls to play Scrabble with him all night), the episode "Video Killed the Radio Star" of the TV series FM, an episode of The Thick of It (both in 2009) and an episode of Psychoville in 2011.
 In October 2011, he hosted BBC Three's Up for Hire, an interactive series over the course of five nights tackling one of Britain's biggest issues – youth unemployment.
+He also presented Brit Cops: Frontline Crime on Sky TV.

 In April 2012, he presented the Channel 4 television series Hidden Talent, each programme of which featured ordinary members of the public taking tests in certain fields or skills to identify any previously unidentified talent.

 On 13 January 2013, Bacon appeared on All Star Family Fortunes with his family playing against Louie Spence.
 On 25 November 2013, Bacon hosted one series of ITV's game show Show Me the Telly.
 On 8 December 2013, he guest-presented an episode of Sunday Scoop.